Makda-Teshale/Google-data-analytics-Case-study-Cyclistic/README.md

 - Casual usage increases during summer, weekends, and afternoons

 ## Project File
 The full analysis and visualizations are included in the PDF file.
+And visualization through Tableau in .jpeg file